Po (Kung Fu Panda): Kung Fu Panda 3 (2016)

-In Kung Fu Panda 3, Po (Jack Black) is promoted to be a teacher when Shifu (Dustin Hoffman) decides to retire from active duty to focus on honing chi.
+In the third film, Po (Jack Black) is promoted to be a teacher when Shifu (Dustin Hoffman) decides to retire from active duty to focus on honing qi.
 However, in his first lesson, Po's attempts to train the Furious Five ends disastrously, with the Five injured as a result.
 Po, demoralized and full of doubt, goes to Shifu for advice, who reveals that he'd deliberately set Po up to fail to help teach him a lesson and advises him that he must be himself.
-When Po also tries talking about his problems with his father, Mr. Ping, they are interrupted by the arrival of Li Shan (Bryan Cranston), Po's biological father, who breaks Po's dumpling-eating record at the restaurant.
-After recognizing each other, Po and Li Shan bond, much to Mr. Ping's jealousy.
+When Po also tries talking about his problems with his adoptive father, Mr. Ping, they are interrupted by the arrival of Li Shan (Bryan Cranston), Po's biological father, who breaks Po's dumpling-eating record at the restaurant.
+After recognizing each other, Po and Li Shan bond has been restored, but much to Mr. Ping's jealousy.
 Shortly after bringing his father to the Jade Palace and introducing him to his friends, the Valley of Peace is attacked by living jade statues (referred to as "Jombies" by Po and Monkey) resembling kung fu masters both past and present.
-After the statues retreat, Po and the others learn that they were sent by Kai (J.K.
-Simmons), a ferocious warrior who was once Master Oogway's ally.
+After the statues retreat, Po and the others learn that they were sent by General Kai (J.K.
+Simmons), a ferocious warrior bull who was once Master Oogway's ally.
 From Oogway's journal's they realize that Kai and Oogway learned the secrets of chi from the pandas from Li Shan's village some 500 years prior.
-Oogway then banished Kai to the Spirit Realm after Kai tried to take the pandas' powers of chi for himself.
+Oogway then banished Kai to the Spirit Realm after Kai tried to take the pandas's powers of chi for himself.
 As Kai can only be defeated by a master of chi, Po decides to learn the power of chi on Li's suggestions as it was an innate ability of the inhabitants of the panda village.
 Po is told, however, that he must learn to live like a panda, which he takes to upon arriving in the village and is glad to be a part of.